 The Post-Baccalaureate Program is a 13-month structured academic program designed to strengthen the biological and social sciences foundation for students preparing for careers in medicine.
 This is a conditional admission program; as a result of the successful completion of the program with a 3.0 G.P.A., each participant will matriculate into The University of Kansas School of Medicine the following fall.

 The program includes three academic semesters (summer, fall, & spring) followed by a summer pre-admissions program.
 During the academic semesters, participants will enroll in a full-time course of study.
 Three credit hours in the summer and 12 credit hours during the fall and spring semesters is considered full-time.
 Courses are taken on the Edwards/Lawrence campuses and are selected for each student based on their background in order to strengthen their foundation for medical school.
 In addition, students will participate, as a cohort, in team building, professionalism, time management, test-taking, and cultural competence/sensitivity seminars.

 If you have questions regarding this program, please contact our office at 913-945-6402.You will NOT need to re-interview, nor send additional letters of recommendation or transcripts with the application.
-Applicants will be informed of selection decisions no later than April 30, 2015.
+Applicants will be informed of selection decisions no later than (deadline for 2016 to be announced soon.) .